Attri-Inc/attri_secondbrain/README.md

 ## Disclaimer ⚠️

-For a little while, Quivr will be only compatible with OpenAI API.
+For a little while, Attri will be only compatible with OpenAI API.

 If you want to use a Local LLM please refer to [v0.0.46](https://github.com/StanGirard/quivr/releases/tag/v0.0.46).